browserengineering/book/book/security.md

         # ...
 ```

-The `allowed_request` check needs to handle both the case of no
+The `allowed_request` check needs to handle both the case where there
-`Content-Security-Policy` and the case where there is one:
+is no `Content-Security-Policy` and the case where there is one:

 ``` {.python}
 class Tab: